Desperate people dig out dead and injured from quakes that killed over 2,000 in Afghanistan.

 A Taliban government spokesman on Sunday provided the toll that, if confirmed, would make it one of the deadliest earthquakes to strike the country in two decades.

-An earthquake that hit eastern Afghanistan in June 2022, striking a rugged, mountainous region, flattened stone and mud-brick homes and killed at least 1,000 people.
+An earthquake that hit eastern Afghanistan in June 2022, striking a rugged, mountainous region, wiped out stone and mud-brick homes and killed at least 1,000 people.

 People in Herat freed a baby girl from a collapsed building after she was buried up to her neck in debris.
 A hand cradled the baby’s torso as rescuers eased the child out of the ground.
 Rescuers said it was the baby’s mother.
 It was not clear if the mother survived.
 The video was shared online and verified by The Associated Press.